mu-editor/mu/docs/modes.rst

    graphical way to inspect and watch your code execute.

 Because of the overhead needed to start the graphical debugger it takes longer to start running your script.
-This is especially noticable on the Raspberry Pi.
+This is especially noticeable on the Raspberry Pi.

 Python 2 isn't supported by Mu and never will be.